stanfordjournalism/stanford-progj-2020/projects/sf_data_analysis.md

 Write narrative in the notebook using [Markdown cells](http://www.firstpythonnotebook.org/markdown/index.html) to explain each code step, why you’re performing it, and the findings.

-As mentioned in [assignment details](#assignment-details), you must include at least two data visualizations that explore some facet of the data (simply printing a table does *not* count as a visualization).
+As mentioned in [notebook details](#notebook-details), you must include at least two data visualizations that explore some facet of the data (simply printing a table does *not* count as a visualization).

 ### Final presentations